paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 **If you used an old revision of this page (and already have Updated SysNAND + AuReiNAND), you may only have the ability to launch Decrypt9, if you would like to switch to the new method, download the latest AuReiNAND version and follow "Preparatory work."**

-This guide uses "Updated SysNAND" mode, in which we copy our EmuNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no EmuNAND required at all.
+This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.